Reevzee/DockerPackageHumio/README.md

 ```
 2.)
 Edit the config example and fill in `${HUMIO_SERVER}` with the URL of your Humio installation, and `${INGEST_TOKEN}` with the ingest token from the repository you want the data in.

+## Deploy MetricBeat in Docker ##

-3.)
-The below command is the quickest and easiest way to get metric beat running with the config supplied by using metricbeat.docker.yml via a volume mount.
+The below command is the quickest and easiest way to get metric beat running with the config supplied: metricbeat.docker.yml via a volume mount.
 With docker run, the volume mount can be specified like this assuming ${metricbeat_config_directory} with the full path to the config locally on your machine.

 ```bash